 Mission Status - ARIEL

-ARIEL has been selected as the M4 mission in the ESA science programme Cosmic Vision long term plan in March 2018, and is currently (2020) undergoing Definition Study (phase B1), ultimately leading to mission adoption planned for November 2020.
+ARIEL has been selected as the M4 mission in the ESA science programme Cosmic Vision long term plan in March 2018, and is currently (spring 2020) concluding phase B1 undergoing Mission Adoption Review (MAR), as part of the activities ultimately leading to mission adoption planned for November 2020.

 The path from the M4 call for proposals until today is summarised in the figure below:

 Everything inside the green rectangle in the figure above has been accomplished.
-Currently (2019) the Definition Study (phase B1) is ongoing (red rectangle in the figure above) ultimately leading towards the next major mission miletone, the Mission Adoption planned in 2020.
+Currently (spring 2020) ARIEL is in the final phase of the Definition Study (phase B1 - red rectangle in the figure above) currently undergoing the Mission Adoption Review (MAR), as part of the activities ultimately leading towards the next major mission miletone, the Mission Adoption planned for November 2020.
 In bulletform text:

 - 2014 August: The Call for proposals for the M4 mission was issued by ESA.